 In the annual ranking, the UK’s Post Office evaluated 48 European cities in 13 different categories.
 It compared the average price for a cup of coffee as well as a three-course meal for two.

 The researchers calculated the price for standard two-nights accommodation or the entrance fee to museums and galleries.
 They also compared the cost of living in each city.

-The results show that a weekend stay in Vilnius packed with a rich programme costs $195 on average, which is 11 per cent less than last year.
+The results show that a weekend stay in Vilnius packed with a rich program costs $195 on average, which is 11 percent less than last year.

 Reykjavik ranked the most expensive city in Europe

-“Costs in both cities are significantly lower than in more established Eastern European favourites like Budapest, Kraków and Tallinn,” the Post Office Barometer says.
+“Costs in both cities are significantly lower than in more established Eastern European favorites like Budapest, Kraków, and Tallinn,” the Post Office Barometer says.

 The ranking conducted by the UK’s Post Office differs from the one done by Which?
 Travel in January.
 The UK’s customer advisor ranked Kraków the best budget-friendly destination in Europe, closely followed by Valencia in Spain and the Hungarian capital of Budapest.